 Hi Frugalistas!
 Tourist scams in Paris are a fact of life, as they are in many parts of Europe.
 My readers have reported them, and travel bloggers also know them well.
-I have personally “experienced” (but never been caught out) by several of them – even as recently as my last trip to Paris in October.
-This is what you need to know about tourist scams in Paris, and how to avoid them:
+I have personally “experienced” (but never been caught out) by several Paris scams.
+This is what you need to know about Paris tourist scams, and how to avoid them:

 The Ring Scam in Paris

-The ring scam is probably the most “famous” (if that is the right word) Paris scam.
-It is very prevalent around the Eiffel Tower, particularly in the Champs de Mars approaches to the Tower – my record is three attempts on a single walk up the Champs de Mars.
+The Paris ring scam is probably the most “famous” (if that is the right word) Paris scam.
+It is very prevalent around the Eiffel Tower, and is probably the most common of the Eiffel Tower scams, particularly in the Champs de Mars approaches to the Tower – my record is three attempts on a single walk up the Champs de Mars.

 A man will approach you holding out a gold ring.
 He will ask you if you have lost it.
 When you say no, he will then point out the obvious quality and value of the ring.
 He will then offer to sell it to you for what appears to be a very reasonable price.

 What makes it a scam?
 The ring is not gold.
 The ring is worth nothing.
 You’ve been robbed.

 The Petition Scam in Paris

 The Paris petition scam is more widespread in tourist areas of Paris.
 I’ve seen it around the Champs Elysees and frequently around the Pont des Arts near the Louvre.
 But be alert to it elsewhere.A small group of young people (usually teenage girls) will approach you to sign a petition.
 As one of them explains the “cause” – ie distracts you, another in the group will pickpocket you, or relieve you of any convenient valuable.

 The only “cause” you are supporting is their theft of your valuables.